Ford-oem_logoDealer Logo PrimaryCustom shopper assurance logo

 1,375 pounds ✓ Payload Capacity 1,100 pounds

-10-way power-adjustable, leather Front Seats 6-way manually adjustable, cloth
+8-way power-adjustable, leather ✓ Front Seats 6-way manually adjustable, cloth

-Something a bit different for this last comparison.
-Jeep makes a midsize pickup as well, based on the Wrangler offroader.
-You might be thinking that this is an odd comparison, but the Ranger shares a platform with the Bronco offroader, so the two are more similar than they might first appear.
-The Gladiator is expensive though, so we’re matching the mid-range Mojave trim of the Gladiator against the Ranger’s top offroad/performance trim, the Raptor.
-Both vehicles come with a lot of offroad prowess, a full set of skid plates, excellent ground clearance, and so on, but the Raptor scores an incredibly easy win in the performance department.
-The Raptor has a few additional offroad advantages that might surprise you, given the Gladiator’s price.
-For one, the 4x4 system in the Raptor is full-time, something that is available for the Gladiator, but only at an extra cost.
-Same story with the steel bumpers, front and back.
+We’ve got something a bit different for this last comparison.
+Jeep makes a midsize pickup as well, based on the Wrangler SUV.
+You might be thinking that this is an odd comparison but the Ranger shares a platform with the Bronco SUV so the two are more similar than they might first appear.
+The Gladiator is expensive, so we’re matching the mid-range Mojave trim of the Gladiator against the Ranger’s top off-road/performance trim known as the Raptor.
+Both vehicles come with a lot of off-road prowess including a full set of skid plates, excellent ground clearance, and more but the Raptor scores an incredibly easy win in the performance department.
+The Raptor has a few additional off-road advantages that might surprise you given the Gladiator’s price.
+For one, the 4x4 system in the Raptor is full-time, something that is available for the Gladiator but only at an extra cost.
+Same story with the steel bumpers located at the front and back.
 The Raptor also has a more sophisticated suspension system.
-Both vehicles use Fox shock absorbers, but the Live Valve setup in the Raptor allows it to better adapt to changing conditions quickly.
+Both vehicles use Fox shock absorbers but the Live Valve setup in the Raptor allows it to better adapt to changing conditions quickly.

-The Raptor has a tiger turning circle than the Gladiator, which is an extremely useful thing to have when you need it.
-And since you’re presumably looking at either the Ranger or the Gladiator instead of the Bronco or Wrangler because you want it to be able to do actual truck stuff, you should know that the Ranger is a clear winner here too.
-While other trims of the Ranger might have higher towing and payload capacities, the Raptor delivers maximum performance, maximum offroad ability, and still maintains a solid advantage over the Gladiator.
-And lastly, the Gladiator comes with manually adjustable cloth seats.
+The Raptor has a tiger turning circle than the Gladiator which is an extremely useful thing to have when you need it.
+Since you’re presumably looking at either the Ranger or the Gladiator instead of the Bronco or Wrangler because you want it to be able to do actual truck stuff, you should know that the Ranger is a clear winner here too.
+While other trims of the Ranger might have higher towing and payload capacities, the Raptor delivers maximum performance, maximum off-road abilities, and still maintains a solid advantage over the Gladiator.
+Lastly, the Gladiator comes with manually adjustable cloth seats.
 In this price range, leather and power-adjustable seats just seem like they should be standard equipment.
 At least Ford thinks so.

 Winner - Ford Ranger